Business Rates Reliefs and Exemptions

 Relief for local newspapers (office space)

 The Government is providing funding to local authorities so that they can provide a discount worth up to £1,500 a year on office space occupied by local newspapers.
 This was due to run for two years from 1 April 2017.
-At Autumn Budget, the Government extended the scheme for an additional year (2019/20).
+At Autumn Budget, the Government extended the scheme for an additional year (2019/20) This has now been extended until 31 March 2025.
 This scheme provides up to a maximum of one discount per local newspaper title and per hereditament, and up to state aid limits.
 The relief will be delivered through local authority discretionary powers (under section 47(3) of the Local Government Finance Act 1988).
 Eligibility criteria for this relief is set out in a guidance note: "The case for a business rates relief for local newspapers", which can be obtained at www.gov.uk/government/consultations/the-case-for-a-business-rates-relief-for-local-newspapers

 To apply please contact the Business Rates Team.